 Day 9: Oban

-Unfortunately, our whiskey trip to Scotland ends after an eventful week.
-After a good breakfast, it’s time to say goodbye to the Flying Dutchman and your crew.
+Unfortunately, our trip to the Small Islands & Skye ends after an eventful week.
+After a good breakfast, it’s time to say goodbye to the Flying Dutchman and his crew.

 click for enlargement